PaulineStach/InsightsFromTheWorldHappinessReport/README.md

 # Insights from the World Happiness Report

 This was a college group project.
-We were supposed to choose a big dataset (+1000 rows) and visualise interesting insights.
+We were supposed to choose a big dataset (+1000 rows) and visualise interesting insights using **tableau**.
 We chose the World Happiness Report Dataset and worked on different topics of interest.
 I contributed the following content to the final report:
+-general report design (layout, colours)
+-two interactive dashboards (see below)
+-one info graphic (see below)

 **Some Insights:**